Decentrify/Sweep/simulators/README.md

 * Flash Crowd Test which adds a bucnh of new nodes in already running system and the time required them to catch up.

+* Churn Test in which we create a constant removing of adding nodes in the system and then see that the system works fine.

 ### Information:
 The above list is not exhaustive and as more testing will be done, cases will be added on need basis.